biodiversitydata-se/SOS/Docs/WfsService.md

 - [GeoTools file - ElasticDataStoreFactory.java](https://github.com/geotools/geotools/blob/main/modules/unsupported/elasticsearch/src/main/java/org/geotools/data/elasticsearch/ElasticDataStoreFactory.java)
 *- unlike all other datastores, the ElasticSearchDataStoreFactory lacks a NAMESPACE parameter, so GeoServer cannot inject the workspace-associated namespace URI into it.*

+### SSL error - certificate problem:
+An upgrade of the Geoserver can cause a certificate error when try to connect.
+This is because the software used uses outdated protocols that are no longer supported.
+To overcome this, you need to update your software.
+For example, install the latest version of QGIS.

 ## Support
 In case of questions or problems, contact support at SLU Artdatabanken: artdatabanken@slu.se